Textualize/rich/README.md

 ## Tracebacks

 Rich can render beautiful tracebacks which are easier to read and show more code than standard Python tracebacks.
+You can set Rich as the default traceback handler so all uncaught exceptions will be rendered by Rich.

+Here's what it looks like on OSX (similar on Linux):

 ![traceback](./imgs/traceback.png)

+Here's what it looks like on Linux.

 ![traceback_windows](./imgs/traceback_windows.png)

+See the [rich traceback](https://rich.readthedocs.io/en/latest/traceback) documentation for the details.